 Group therapy is a form of therapy whereby a small number of people meet together in a safe environment under the guidance of a professionally trained therapist to help individuals better understand themselves in the context of their relationships with others.
-Individuals are taught proven strategies for managing specific problems so that they will be able to make better informed, healthy and adaptive decisions.
-These choices are based on the deeper awareness of their own feelings, interpersonal behaviours, reactions, and patterns.
+Individuals are taught proven strategies for managing specific problems so that you will be able to make better informed, healthy and adaptive decisions.
+These choices are based on the deeper awareness of your own feelings, interpersonal behaviours, reactions, and patterns.

 An important rule and group norm is confidentiality and open and honest communication between members.
-The purpose of this is so that it provides the best opportunity for all members to get the most out of the process.
+The purpose of this is that it provides the best opportunity for all members to get the most out of the process.

 Many also find it beneficial to also participate in individual counselling as it can boost the chances of making valuable, lasting changes.